guilherme-francisco/Zoocamp-Project/README.md

 DB_NAME = {DATABASE} # Used for the redshift
 ```

-After all of this, everything should be ready to use!
+After this process, everything should be ready to use!